 Murray is a small bear with big worries.
 One day, he plans to an excursion to a waterfall with his sister, Molly.
 It sounds like an exciting adventure until he is overcome with nerves.
 Murray is concerned about the noise, his ability to climb, and whether he will get along with the others.
 When he shares his worries with Molly, she offers an effective way to cope.
 She encourages him to write all his worries down on a piece of paper and insert them in a worry box for safekeeping.
 A gentle story about how to handle very real anxiety in young ones.

 Reading stories about how characters handle their worries can help kids with their own anxiety.
-Worrisome thoughts can take control of a child's mind, a feeling that can be almost paralyzing.
+Anxious thoughts can take control of a child's mind, a feeling that can be almost paralyzing.
 Every single activity is met with feelings of self-doubt, concern, and fear.
 Children's picture books by Jamie Lee Curtis are extremely popular choices by parents, teachers, and therapists who find the cheerful pictures and advice for kids with a case of the worries to be effective.
 It can also be helpful to find books about specific triggers.
-For instance, a common childhood trigger, like fear of the dark, can be addressed through books about characters who overcome nighttime jitters.
 Regardless of where your child falls on the continuum, these children's books about feeling worried will give them some valuable coping skills.
-For additional suggestions to help kids with their emotions, check out books about anger for little ones who need some extra tools to deal with emotional outbursts.

 Wemberly may just make your little worrier seem laid back.
 Kevin Henkes' famous mouse worries about the silly things, like shrinking in the bathtub.
 She gets paralyzed with unlikely thoughts, such as snakes in the radiator.
 Wemberly sees the possibility of danger and failure in almost every situation she encounters.
 So when the first day of school is around the corner, an event that gives even the most easy-going kids a case of the butterflies, she is overwhelmed with anxiety.
 When she meets a new friend who also is a bit anxious, the two of them realize they are missing out on too much fun and cast their worries aside.